Clap History, Family Crest & Coats of Arms

 Other early records of the name include Simon Clapp in the Curia Regis Rolls for Oxfordshire in 1206; William le Clop in the Assize Rolls of Yorkshire of 1222; and Laurence Clappe listed in the Pipe Rolls for Oxfordshire in 1230.

-Important Dates for the Clap family
+Early History of the Clap family

 This web page shows only a small excerpt of our Clap research.
 Another 57 words (4 lines of text) covering the years 1332, 1678, 1609, 1691 and 1760 are included under the topic Early Clap History in all our PDF Extended History products and printed products wherever possible.